Welcome to Pulp, a friendly tool for making tiny but visually and narratively rich games for Playdate. Pulp has a few parts:

 Pulp supports a 100-step undo/redo history, and common key commands for those actions, as well as saving.
 Holding the mouse over most icons and inputs will show a tooltip with the feature name and its keyboard shortcut if available.

-Here you can set your game’s Name, Author, Background Color tile, and start Looping a song, as well as open existing games and create new ones.
+Here you can set your game’s Name, Author, Version and Build number, Intro text, Fill tile, and start Looping a song, as well as open existing games and create new ones.
 Note the Script button in the corner; it will take you to Script mode where you can edit the main game script.
 You can also choose a room to use as your game’s card in the Playdate launcher and download individual assets collected from all over the Pulp editor.

-You can choose between the default “white” and “black” World tiles for your game’s Background Color.
+You can choose between the default “white” and “black” World tiles for your game’s default Fill color.
 When you create a new room it will be filled with this tile.
 This tile is also automatically swapped in when collecting an Item tile without a custom

 collect event handler declared.